Ultimate Guide: How to Make a Sports Highlight Video for Free

 Awe Video’s Top Three Free Video Editor/Makers

 Outside of being a solid product that is available on all major platforms, the main criterion we use to rate a free video editing software application is whether or not it allows the user to produce a finished product free from any company watermarks.
 I mean, why would you want to create a video project with some software company’s watermark embossed on every frame of the video?
 But this is exactly what many video editing software companies will do when offering their so-called free and/or free trial versions.
-In other words, you have to buy their paid version in order not to see the dreaded watermark.
+In other words, you must not buy their paid version to see the dreaded watermark.
 Luckily for you, none of the ones that make Awe Video’s Top Three list engage in this type of tomfoolery.

-Note: Windows Movie Maker formerly held the top spot on our list of free video editing software applications Sadly, Microsoft killed Windows Movie Maker with the introduction of Windows 10.
+Note: Windows Movie Maker formerly held the top spot on our free video editing software applications list.
+Sadly, Microsoft killed Windows Movie Maker with the introduction of Windows 10.
 As a result, Microsoft stopped providing support for Windows Movie Maker as of January 10, 2017.
 Therefore, we cannot recommend the use of this product nor place it on Awe Video’s Top Three list.

 Even though it’s no longer supported by Microsoft, Windows Movie Maker is still available for download on the Internet by third parties.
 Except be wary, the Microsoft website says this about Windows Movie Maker downloads: